mudit94/cypress-gitlab-template-vscode/README.md

 # cypress-setup README
 - This is the instruction manual for using the cypress allure gitlab framework generator extension

+## How to Use
+- Create a VSCode Workspace
+- Open the command pallete (Ctrl+Shift+P)
+- Search for Cypress framework initialization with Gitlab CI and Allure setup
+- Click on it
+- Sit back & Relax !.
+It will automatically generate the configuration files required for cypress, execute sample tests and create   gitlab ci and allure report for you

 ## Features

 - Users need to have a VS Code Workspace created in order to be able to make use of this plugin